andrewbossie/vidpredict_model/README.md

 ## Description
-VidPredict uses an LSTM combined with video frames to predict out-of-network video frames.
+VidPredict combines an LSTM with individual video frames to predict out-of-network images by modelling the temporal change of pixel values over time.

 ## Versioning